Pansu pullback and rigidity of mappings between Carnot groups: Introduction

 The proof of (\ref{eqn_sobolev_pullback_theorem_rn}) in the Euclidean case follows from a straightforward mollification argument, so it is natural to try to use mollification to prove analogous results in the Carnot group setting.
 The standard approach to mollifying a map $f:G\ra G'$ would be as follows.
 Let $\si_1$ be a symmetric compactly supported smooth probability measure on $G$.
-For $\rho\in(0,\infty)$, $x\in G$, let $\si_\rho:=(\de_\rho)_*\si_1$ be the pushforward of $\si_1$ under the Carnot dilatation $\de_\rho$, and $\si_{x,\rho}:=(\ell_x)_*\si_\rho$ be the pushforward of $\si_\rho$ under left translation by $x$.
+For $\rho\in(0,\infty)$, $x\in G$, let $\si_\rho:=(\de_\rho)_*\si_1$ be the pushforward of $\si_1$ under the Carnot dilation $\de_\rho$, and $\si_{x,\rho}:=(\ell_x)_*\si_\rho$ be the pushforward of $\si_\rho$ under left translation by $x$.
 One defines the mollified mapping $f_\rho:G\ra G'$ by letting $f_\rho(x)$ to be the average of the pushforward measure $f_*(\si_{x,\rho})$, where the average is defined by treating $G'$ as a linear space, for instance by identifying $G'$ with its Lie algebra via the exponential map.
 Unfortunately, such a mollification introduces uncontrollable error terms, a fact which was pointed out in \cite{vodopyanov_foundations} (however, see \cite{dairbekov_morphism_property_bounded_distortion} for a proof of some analytical results using standard mollification in the special case of the Heisenberg group).
 Instead of using standard averaging to define $f_\rho(x)$ we use a center of mass construction due to Buser-Karcher which is compatible with left translation and Carnot dilation \cite{karcher_buser_almost_flat_manifolds}.
 This avoids both the uncontrollable error terms and the limitation to forms of codegree $1$ faced by the method of \cite{vodopyanov_foundations}.
 The main consequence is the following approximation theorem, which is the central technical result in this paper: \begin{theorem} Let $G$, $G'$ be Carnot groups where $G$ has dimension $N$ and homogeneous dimension $\nu$.
 Let $f:G\supset U\ra U'\subset G'$ be a $W^{1,p}_{\loc}$-mapping between open subsets, for some $p>\nu$.
-Then there is a family of smooth mappings $\{f_\rho:U\ra G'\}_{\rho>0}$ with the following properties: \bit \item $f_\rho\ra f$ locally uniformly. \item If $\om\in \Om^k(U')$, $\eta\in\Om^{N-k}_c(U) $ are smooth differential forms whose weights satisfy $\wt(\om)+\wt(\eta)\leq -\nu$, then
+Then there is a family of smooth mappings $\{f_\rho:U_\rho\ra G'\}_{\rho>0}$ with the following properties: \bit \item $U_\rho\subset U$ is an open subset such that every compact subset $K\subset U$ is contained in $U_\rho$ when $\rho$ is sufficiently small; \item $f_\rho\ra f$ locally uniformly; \item If $\om\in \Om^k(U')$, $\eta\in\Om^{N-k}_c(U) $ are smooth differential forms whose weights satisfy $\wt(\om)+\wt(\eta)\leq -\nu$, then